BreachForums: First domain seizure

-On June 23, 2023, three months after shutting down, the clearnet domains for BreachForums were seized by the Federal Bureau of Investigation, U.S. Department of Health and Human Services, Office of Inspector General, and the Department of Justice in accordance with a seizure warrant issued by the U.S. District Court for Eastern Virginia.
+On June 23, 2023, three months after the forum's shutdown, its clearnet domains were seized by the Federal Bureau of Investigation, the Office of Inspector General of the United States Department of Health and Human Services, and the United States Department of Justice.
+The seizure was conducted under a warrant issued by the United States District Court for the Eastern District of Virginia.